bbauska/ibm-intermediate-web-dev/README.md

 Operating system - Depending on the device you are using; different results may appear for the same search query.
-This is because Google considers the mobile device\'s operating system when displaying the most relevant search results.
+This is because Google considers the mobile device&apos;s operating system when displaying the most relevant search results.
 When the keyword has a strong app-oriented intent, search engines display app packs that are compatible with the device.